jingapore/kmeans-cuda/README.md

 ## 3.2 Empirical Results

+With a convergence threshold of 10-6, we see a speed up of at most 10.44x (Sequential v.s.
+CUDA Basic where n_points=65536).
+This is short of our theoretical expectation.

 <p align="center"><b>fig 2: timing of seq vs parallel implementation</b></p>
 <p align="center">
     <img width="66%" src="img/fig_2.png">
 </p>

+For completeness, the number of iterations-to-convergence is as follows.

 <p align="center"><b>fig 3: iterations to convergence at threshold of 10^-6</b></p>
 <p align="center">